-This is why your phone only charges when it’s off and how to fix it.
+Here’s why your phone only charges when it’s off and 6 ways to fix this:

-So if you want to learn how to fix your phone that only charges when it’s off, then you’re in the right place.
+So if you want to learn all about how to fix your phone that only charges when it’s off, then you’re in the right place.

 Let’s jump right in!

-Your Phone Only Charges When It’s Turned Off
+What About a Phone That Only Charges When It’s Turned Off?

 Does your phone only take a charge when you turn it off?

 Or does it charge much slower than it should?